-Every month, the HABC Program Director, the BCHHH Director, BCHHH Coordinator for Program Services, BCHHH Assisted Housing Specialists and caseworkers from the contracted sponsor agencies meet to discuss the clients that are currently enrolled and staying at the Center.
-At these meetings, the Center will identify clients they feel may be appropriate for the CoC program.
-If an appropriate voucher is available in the HABC Continuum of Care Program, the identified household will be referred to one of the contracted sponsor agencies to start the application process.
+Every month, the HABC Grant Compliance Manager, BCHHH Director, BCHHH Coordinator for Program Services, BCHHH Assisted Housing Specialist, CoC members, and caseworkers from the contracted sponsor agencies meet to discuss the clients that are currently on the BCCHPL List.
+At these meetings, clients contracted sponsor agencies are identified for the clients.
+The clients who are housing ready and are found appropriate for the CoC program are identified.
+If a voucher is available in the HABC CoC Program, the identified household will be referred to the HABC.

 Once the sponsor agency is identified, they will be responsible to conduct an individual intake assessment on the household.
-If the sponsor agency performs the intake and feels they have the ability to provide the necessary services required for the household, the BCHHH Assisted Housing will schedule an eligibility and income interview with the applicant and the caseworker from the connected sponsor agency.
+If the client is found appropriate for the sponsor agencies programs, the BCHHH Assisted Housing Specialist will schedule an eligibility interview with the applicant and their new sponsor agency caseworker.

-If the agency does not feel that they have the ability to serve the household, the HABC in conjunction with The Center will work to identify a more appropriate sponsor agency for that household.
+If the agency does not feel that they have the ability to serve the household, the client will be referred to a more appropriate sponsor agency.
+The sponsor agency will look for the next appropriate client on the BCCHPL List to provide case management services.
 No household will be accepted into the Continuum of Care Rental Assistance Program without connection to a sponsor agency.